cameliawilliams23/AI-PM-Projects/README.md

 Files in this Repository
-create-prd-june25.mdc: Guides the AI in generating a Product Requirement Document for your feature. generate-tasks-from-prd.mdc: Takes a PRD markdown file as input and helps the AI break it down into a detailed, step-by-step implementation task list. process-task-list.mdc: Instructs the AI on how to process the generated task list, tackling one task at a time and waiting for your approval before proceeding.
+create-prd-june25.mdc: Guides the AI in generating a Product Requirement Document for your feature. generate-task-june25.mdc: Takes a PRD markdown file as input and helps the AI break it down into a detailed, step-by-step implementation task list. process-task-list.mdc: Instructs the AI on how to process the generated task list, tackling one task at a time and waiting for your approval before proceeding.
 (This file also contains logic for the AI to mark tasks as complete).
 🌟 Benefits
 Structured Development: Enforces a clear process from idea to code.